radiusxyz/bolt/testnets/holesky/QUICK_START.md

 ```

 And fill out the values in the `mev-boost.env` file as well.

+- NOTE: the config file comes with relay URLs already set up for you.
+Feel free to change them if
+  you only want to use some specific relays.

 Once the config files are in place, make sure you have Docker running and then start the docker compose: